 The renting a considerable portion of any such heath or common would not be any great charge to the funds of the establishment, nor could the building of the cottages cost much; and such an arrangement might be made a means of keeping many poor, but well-ordered families, from the workhouse, and of rendering them useful and industrious members of society.
 The average expense of a lunatic, in St. Luke's, was, some years ago, about 46l.
 18s.
 3d.
 He might be maintained at one-third of this expense, at an establishment similar to that at Gheil, and have almost a certain prospect of being cured, while the disease was yet curable.
-The same plan, as I have already stated, should be adopted by the governors of the Edinburgh Charity Workhouse.

-Comparatively speaking, I would say that insanity is more prevalent in the kingdom of the Netherlands than in France, and, in the former kingdom, more in what is called the ancient Austrian Netherlands, or Belgium, than in Holland, or what formerly were the Dutch United Provinces.
+The same plan, as I have already stated, should be adopted by the governors of the Edinburgh Charity Workhouse. and avail agong the Netherlands than in France, and, in the former kingdom, more in what is called the ancient Austrian Netherlands, or Belgium, than in Holland, or what formerly were the Dutch United Provinces.
 In France, the greatest number of lunatics are in her northern provinces.